 “The College’s Connections program is definitely on the map in Europe, Canada and throughout the U.S., which is very exciting,” said Queen who heads up Conn’s Global Capitalism Pathway, which teaches students to address the practical, moral and ethical dilemmas business leaders face in the modern economy by incorporating the humanities into business-related courses.

 “I spoke to a packed room, and there was a line of educators waiting for me afterwards, many of whom asked if I would visit their home institutions to discuss Conn’s program in even more detail.”

 Modeled after the College’s centers for interdisciplinary scholarship, Pathways encourage students to ask a central, animating question that they will explore from a variety of perspectives and through interdisciplinary collaboration.
 During their second year, students choose the Pathway that best reflects their interests.
-Currently there are nine distinct Pathways, with several more in development.
+Currently there are 11 distinct Pathways, with more in development.

 The goal of the Pathways structure is to close the gap between practical preparation for a career and the development of critical thinking skills that impact virtually every area of the student experience, including their majors, minors, study away work and community internships.
 Students who have been engaged in the pilot program of the Global Capitalism Pathway say the interdisciplinary aspect of the curriculum has enhanced their experiences in some surprising ways.

 “The Global Capitalism Pathway has completely changed my approach to studying,” said History major Juliet Levesque ’20.
 “It has diversified my major and taught me to apply things I’ve learned in the seminar course to all of my other classes.
 I cannot imagine my education without it.”